ManageIQ/guides/ui/quadicons.md

 end
 ```

-The decorators should not inherit from each other and everything has to be as explicit as possible.
+It's not recommended to use too much inheritance between decorators, because there might be side effects and we would like to have everything as explicit as possible.
 Any common behavior that affects all of the quadicons should be moved into a static method in `app/helpers/quadicon_helper.rb`, see `QuadiconHelper.machine_state` as an example.

-TODO: documentation for quad/single icon selection process